red-collar-official/flutter_kore/README.md

 ### MainApp and Apis

-There are also utility classes to connect all components of architecture This classes are generated using <b>builder</b> package
+There are also utility classes to connect all components of architecture.
+This classes are generated using <b>builder</b> package.

-For example here is definition of main app class
+For example here is definition of main app class:

 ```dart
 @mainApp